GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ### Component IDs (static id per template instance)
 ![Component ID](./readmeimages/component.png)

-### Component templates
+### Component Example
 ![Component Templates](./readmeimages/componenttemplateexample.png)

 ### All pools

+Pools are stored so that a component ID can be used to access its corresponding pool and each entry in that pool stores that component for a specific entity.

 ![Pools](./readmeimages/pools.png)

----

-## Component Pools Visualization

 ![Pools Diagram](./readmeimages/pools.drawio.png)

-Each pool corresponds to a component type, and each entry stores that component for a specific entity.

 ---